 Into the Future

-By the end of the decade the Walt Disney Animation Studio's position was looking almost unassailable, with the Walt Disney Company domineering the market.
+By the end of the decade the Walt Disney Animation Studio's position was looking almost unassailable, with the Walt Disney Company dominating the market.
 Following the purchase of 20th Century Fox in 2019, they now own three of the world's leading animation studios (Walt Disney Animation Studios, Pixar and Blue Sky).
+They are also blurring even more the traditional boundaries between live action and animation.
 Even though they had closed a fourth studio, DisneyToon Studios, their dominant position as market leaders looks set to continue, yet they have endured a major internal shakeup.

-In late 2017, following the denouncement of Harvey Weinstein as a sexual predator led to the #MeToo movement encouraged exposing other offenders, John Lasseter admitted sexual misconduct3.
+In 2017, the denouncement of Harvey Weinstein as a sexual predator led to the #MeToo movement, encouraging women to expose other offenders.
+Later in the year, John Lasseter admitted sexual misconduct4.
 This resulted in an initial six month leave-of-absence but this was followed by his leaving the Walt Disney Company at the end of 2018.
 Frozen 2 was the last film to be made with his close involvement.
 Would his leaving have as grave an impact on the Walt Disney Animation Studio's fortunes as Jeffrey Katzenberg's had back in 1994?